-Milford-on-Sea is famous for its seafront views of the Isle of Wight, its seafood restaurants and most of all the stunning nature reserve and stone causeway out to Hurst Castle.
+Milford-on-Sea is famous for its seafront views of the Isle of Wight, its seafood restaurants and most of all the stunning nature reserve and stone causeway out to Hurst Castle, making it perfect for beach holidays.
 The causeway is a mile and a half out into the Solent with the nature reserve on the inland side and the deep waters on the other.
 During the warmer months, the castle is open to the public and is home to a museum and a café.
 The castle was built for Henry VIII as part of his sea defences.
-After a stroll out there, you can catch a ferry back from to Keyhaven, a short walk away from Milford-on-Sea.
+After a stroll out there, you can catch a ferry back to Keyhaven, a short walk away from Milford-on-Sea.

 Milford-on-Sea isn't only perfect for a coastal holiday, however - it's also perfectly positioned for visitors to explore the surrounding New Forest National Park.
 Take a look at our collection of Milford-on-Sea cottages and self-catering accommodation above, hand-picked for their comfort and luxury.